 By Luis Guerra, Engineering Projects Director at ICA Inc.

-This blog explains the similarities, differences, characteristics and some examples of a digital and analog signal.
+This blog explains the similarities, differences, characteristics, and some examples of digital and analog signals.

 1-Discrete Signal (Digital)

 In the world of Industrial Control, all signals whose possible values can be only and exclusively two states—the presence or absence of the signal—are known as digital or discrete signals.
 True / false, On / Off, etc. Etc.